StevenJW/mokepon/README.md

 You will have to click on the canvas first so it's focused and backspace does not work in google chrome but you can use delete instead.

 Disclaimer: the images used or not my own and neither is the idea.
 It's based on pokemon and I'm not using it commercially whatsoever.

+After having done the project there are a couple things I could've done better.
+ The code could've been more compact I think if I used more functions and programmed a bit more OO.
+ Also the I could've commented a bit more.

 # Recent Updates
 Update v2.2